thundergolfer/thundergolfer.github.io/collections/_posts/2025-05-03-private-evals.md

 2. A lot of the code within is LLM generated and frankly janky.
 3. It relies on a brittle shim to a local Docker or Podman engine.

-Instead you can take a look at my significantly stripped down repo: [github.com/**thundergolfer/private-llm-bench**](http://github.com/thundergolfer/private-llm-bench).
+Instead you can take a look at my significantly stripped down repo: [github.com/thundergolfer/private-evals**](https://github.com/thundergolfer/private-evals).

 See the `README` for full and up-to-date instructions, but right now it only depends on `uv`, [`modal`](https://modal.com/use-cases/sandboxes), and an API key for all the frontier LLM providers you’d expect.

 The cost to run this is peanuts.
-Across a dozen or so tests, running on a weekly cron, I’ve spendt 48 *cents* on OpenAI.
+Across a dozen or so tests, running on a weekly cron, I’ve spent 48 *cents* on OpenAI.

 <figure style="margin: 0 auto; margin-bottom: 1em; text-align: center;">
   <img